-Networking has gotten a bad rep for being transactional; almost like an act purely done for getting a leg up in a business opportunity or the job market.
+Networking has gotten a bad rep for being transactional; almost like an act done purely to get a leg up in a business opportunity or the job market.
 While it can’t be denied that networking does give people an advantage in a corporate setting, the benefits of having an extensive network stretch beyond just getting a good word in.

 What makes a network?

-Quite literally everyone you’re acquainted with.
+Quite literally everyone you’re acquainted with makes a network.
 Your family, your friends, your coworkers, even the people you bump into at the gym or at the grocery store.
 Every person you know and meet is an opportunity to network and extend the connections that you already have.

-It’s natural to assume that a network should predominantly be composed of people who are involved in your field of interest or the sector you’re working in.
+It’s natural to assume that a network should be predominantly composed of people who are involved in your field of interest or the sector you’re working in.
 However, there is much to be gained from interacting with people who are involved in areas outside of your field of expertise.
-Interacting with many kinds of people widens your worldview, and gives you the opportunity to see things from a wider range of perspectives.
+Interacting with many kinds of people widens your worldview and gives you the opportunity to see things from a broader perspective.
 Sometimes when we’re faced with a problem, we’re so used to seeing it from a single lens that we forget that there may be other ways to come to a solution.
-Extending your network beyond familiar circles can also open the door to a plethora of opportunities that you wouldn’t have been exposed to in your familiar little bubble.
+Extending your network beyond familiar circles can also open the door to more opportunities that you wouldn’t have been exposed to.